Skip to content

 [xxViewController retain]: message sent to deallocated instance xxx

-• Or remove observers before they are released.
+• Or remove the observer before it is released.

 - (void)createWebView{